-- Puppies look adorable in your social media feed and videos.
+- Puppies look adorable in your social media feed.

-- However, owning a puppy is a long-term commitment.
+- However, taking care of a young animal is a long-term commitment.

 - Before you buy a puppy, you need to be ready for expensive vet bills and ongoing costs like pet food and grooming.

 Most social media feeds are filled with cute puppies.

 Some pets even have their own social media accounts that are more popular than human celebrity accounts!
 However, owning a puppy is very different to liking images of puppies on social media.